Fishing in stocked impoundments

 Funds raised by stocked impoundment permits

 Impoundments are 'put, grow and take' fisheries where most stocked species will not reproduce.
 This means the impoundments need to be stocked regularly with fish.

 The money anglers pay for their permits goes towards maintaining and enhancing recreational fishing in stocked impoundments and management of the scheme.

-The following financial summaries provide details about permit sales, the scheme’s budget and how the funds available for fish stocking were allocated for the financial year:
+The SIPS financial summaries provide details about permit sales, the scheme’s budget and how the funds available for fish stocking were allocated for the financial year: